KarnbirKhera/CUDA-Vector-Addition/README.md

 1. Significant Instruction Reduction (-82.37%): 100M -> 17.5M
    - Why this happened:
      - Vectorization: Requests 4 floats with a single memory transaction, rather than four seperate memory transactions like in this naive, reducing the number of instructions.
      - Grid Stride: Grid Stride allows for a significant reduction in executed instructions but a more implicit and interesting way.
 When we look at the source counter of the naive kernel, 18.75% of all instructions are executed because of the _int i = blockIdx.x * blockDim.x + threadIdx.x_, this allows to get the threads id relative to the block its in.
 The interesting thing is for our naive kernel has 200,000,000 threads, which means every single thread executing this.
-With grid stride though, we are using 144 threads which means a significant reduction in the number of times we need to calculate this, which is supported by the grid stride instructions executed source counter for this line being just 0.02%.
+With grid stride though, we are using 144 blocks which means a significant reduction in the number of times we need to calculate this, which is supported by the grid stride instructions executed source counter for this line being just 0.02%.

 2. Higher Occupancy (+7.80%): 85.36% -> 92.02%